Bond Market: The month that was – September 2017

 Have bonds been behaving badly?

 It is important to note that not all bonds have behaved badly.
 Longer dated bond returns have been affected by yields moving higher.
-However, 0-5 years have produced reliable positive returns, benefiting investors who invest in corporate bonds with these maturity features.
+As a result, 0-5 years have produced reliable positive returns, benefiting investors who invest in corporate bonds with these maturity features.

 Since the creation of the index in 1989, the 0-3 year Credit Index has never had a negative annual return.
 The 3-5 Credit index has only had 1 year of negative returns.
 It should be noted that this record may be harder to defend with yields at lower levels.
 However, it highlights the quality features of shorter dated corporate bonds.